yunkunrao/tendermint.com/content/intro/tendermint-vs.md

 It uses an implementation of [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf) from a team at IBM that is
-[augmented to handle potentially non-deterministic chaincode](https://www.zurich.ibm.com/~cca/papers/sieve.pdf) It is possible to implement this docker-based behaviour as a TMSP app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.
+[augmented to handle potentially non-deterministic chaincode](https://www.zurich.ibm.com/~cca/papers/sieve.pdf) It is possible to implement this docker-based behaviour as a ABCI app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.

 [ErisDB](https://github.com/eris-ltd/eris-db) is an implementation of the Ethereum Virtual Machine and Ethereum transaction mechanics,